williamo123/pdsnd_github/README.md

 Bikeshare program

 # Description:
 Program takes inputs from user to display bikeshare data for selected timeframe.
+When user is prompted it may display dataframe and allow user to scroll through.

 # Files used:
 bikeshare.py, chicago.csv, new_york_city.csv, washington.csv